redjax/ansible_homelab/README.md

 ```

 Each time you run your playbook, Ansible will unlock the vault by reading from the `vault_password_file`, or echoing the value from the environment (if you set the value to a Bash script).

+## Devpod/Devcontainer

+This repository includes a [`devcontainer.json`](./.devcontainer/devcontainer.json).
+This file is compatible with [VSCode Devcontainers](https://code.visualstudio.com/docs/devcontainers/create-dev-container) and [Devpod](https://devpod.sh).
+The devcontainer builds an environment from [the included Dockerfile](./.devcontainer/Dockerfile), then runs it in an isolated environment.

+If you're using Devpod, you can setup the environment with the following steps:

+- Add the Docker provider: `devpod provider add docker`
+- Build/run the workspace: `devpod up . --id devpod-ansible`
+  - To build the workspace & open in VSCode: `devpod up . --id devpod-ansible --ide vscode`

+You can also open the repository in the Devpod GUI, if you've installed that.

 ## Links